HewlettPackard/swarm-learning/docs/User/Running_MNIST_example_using_SLM-UI.md

     2. Click on the SN container to view the logs.

     The SWCI container starts automatically.
-Users need not to create it manually.
+User does not have to create it manually.
 User can see the container while clicking on the host where they added the sentinel node.
 User needs to provide all information as mentioned in the *Adding Swarm Nodes* section in *HPE Swarm Learning Installation and Configuration Guide* to add \[ip1\].

 4. Create a second SN node using the sentinel SN IP address from the dropdown.